CS2103JAN2017-W09-B1/main/docs/UserGuide.md

 - Ongoing: Shows a list of ongoing tasks with deadlines.
 Recurring tasks will be in red.
 - Floating: Shows a list of tasks without deadlines.
 - Completed: Shows a list of completed tasks.
-- Command: Displays the results of a command and the contains the command box.
+- Command: Displays the results of a command and contains the command box.

-Each square has the own respective lists and indexes.
+Each square has their own respective lists and indexes.

 Type a command in the command box and press <kbd>Enter</kbd> to execute it.